 I’ve found the Classic Vibe by Squier to be an authentic budget Strat that captivates the 70s vibe.

-You may’ve wondered if the Squier Classic Vibe Stratocaster is a good one for a first strat or if it offers a great value.
+You may wonder if the Squier Classic Vibe Stratocaster is a good one for a first Strat or if it offers great value.

 In this short Squier Classic Vibe review, we’re going to nitpick at the details of the classic vibe electric guitar and see how it does against the options available on the market at a similar price range.
 But before we get into that, let’s talk a bit about Squier as a brand.